Ursula and Sabina Eriksson: Background

 Sabina Eriksson and her identical twin sister Ursula Eriksson were born in Sweden on 3 November 1967 and grew up in Sunne, Värmland, with an older sister and an older brother.
 In their youth, they had no apparent history of mental health issues or criminal convictions, and by 2000, Ursula was living in the United States while Sabina was living in Mallow, County Cork, Ireland, with her spouse and two children.

 Ursula visited Sabina on Friday, 16 May 2008.
 For unclear reasons, the sisters secretly departed Sabina's home for Liverpool, England.
 Probably travelling by ferry, they arrived in Liverpool at 8:30 am on Saturday, and went to St Anne Street Police Station, apparently to report concerns over the safety of Sabina's children.
 Liverpool Police contacted Dublin to follow up on the request, learning that Sabina had fought with her partner the previous night.
 At around 11:30 am that morning, the pair then boarded a National Express coach headed to London.

 Incidents

-Bus journey
+Coach journey

-A police report stated that the sisters suddenly disembarked from the bus at Keele services, a motorway service station, as they were not feeling well.
+A police report stated that the sisters suddenly disembarked from the coach at Keele services, a motorway service station, as they were not feeling well.
 The driver of the bus, however, said he left them at Keele services, although it was not a scheduled rest stop, at around 1:00 pm after becoming suspicious of their erratic behaviour.
 He noticed the twins clinging to their bags tightly and did not let them re-board because they refused to let him search their bags for illegal items.

 The manager of the service station was informed, and also, feeling suspicious of the pair's demeanour, movements, and fixation on their bags, she called the police.
 Officers arrived to talk to them but left after saying the women seemed harmless.